jesucluna/MovDiary/README.md

 ## [1.0.0] - 2020-06-09
 ### Added

-- `views` folder when you can see templates for views to do with ReactJS.
+- `views` folder where you can see templates for views to do with ReactJS.

 ## [1.0.0] - 2020-06-09